 The sforzato is based upon the principle of the held-back attack (see previous article).
-This means that if we want to produce a sforzato we have to give a preparatory gesture just in front of the passage for which we want it Keep in mind that the earlier you make this gesture the more… Continua a leggere Orchestral conducting technique : The Sforzato
+This means that if we want to produce a sforzato we have to give a preparatory gesture just in front of the passage for which we want it (from my book/DVD) Keep in mind that the earlier you make this… Continua a leggere Orchestral conducting technique : The Sforzato

 An exact basic position is essential if we want to develop correct gestures.
 The freedom, naturalness and character of our arm movements, grow from this basic position.
 The most natural and spontaneous position of them all is with the arm parallel to the floor, forming an angle of about 100°, between the arm and the… Continua a leggere Orchestral conducting technique: Exact position of the arm in front of the orchestra